Supplier Relationship Management

 Procurement teams (in-house or otherwise) have a habit of focusing solely on strategic sourcing.
 Only to then, following supplier selection, neglect the importance of supplier relationship management (SRM).

 Simply defined, SRM is the strategic management of organisations who supply goods and services to your business.
 It is embracing this discipline which will help to maximise overall value while also improving supplier performance and creating a truly beneficial long term partnership.

 We have found that organisations which have yet to embed SRM techniques are likely to experience any number of issues such as:

 - Inconsistent approach to supplier management across the organisation

 - Supplier under-performance versus agreed key performance indicators, largely driven by misaligned expectations and inadequate measurement

-- blame culture with little collaboration and little to no root cause analysis and weak evidence based arguments
+- Blame culture with little collaboration or root cause analysis and weak evidence based arguments

 Taking annual spend and business importance into account, Hawtrey Dene uses its segmentation tool to profile and assign an SRM category rating to each supplier.
 These ratings ultimately dictate how each supplier is managed and who is responsible for the ongoing management.
 Our category ratings are: